 git push -u origin main

-At this stage, the code is pushed successfully. ur policy repository needs a “.cerbos-hub.yaml” file, which defines labels for Git references.
+At this stage, the code is pushed successfully.
+Our policy repository needs a “.cerbos-hub.yaml” file, which defines labels for Git references.
 Cerbos Hub will compile and test your policies from commits matching the labels.

 Next, I created the file in our repository and copied the code provided by Cerbos into it.